Table of Contents

 You Need to Register with the Nursing Board Malaysia

-Before enrolling into a nursing course, be sure to make sure that your nursing qualification is recognised by the Malaysian Qualifications Agency (MQA) and that you register with the Nursing Board Malaysia or you will not be able to practise as a registered nurse.
+Before you study Nursing in Malaysia, remember to ensure the Malaysian Qualifications Agency (MQA) recognises your qualifitacions.
+You will also need to register with the Nursing Board Malaysia, or you will not be able to practise as a registered nurse.

 You Do Not Have to be a Nurse after Graduation

 Contrary to popular belief, you do not necessarily have to work as a nurse after graduation.